-This saucer features a light blue hand-painted rim with light blue and gold accented pinwheel lines.
-The franc mark is printed into the bottom of the saucer.
+This saucer features a light blue hand-painted rim with gold accent.

 - High quality porcelain.